DataStories-UniPi/Hermes_PostgreSQL/doc/toptics.md

 Suppose we want to cluster the above dataset.
 We want clusters consisting of at least 3 trajectories (core point + 2 others).
 The radious of the cluster would be 100000 units.
 We get the trajectory ordering by running the following
-querie:
+query:

         SELECT TOptics_Traj('tocluster_traj', 'he_TOptics_Traj_NN_Euclidean', 2, 1000000);

 Notice that in the DB parameter the suffix traj is appended.
 That it due to function's requirement for trajectory storage mode.
-We can see the trajectory ordering with the following querie:
+We can see the trajectory ordering with the following query:

         SELECT * FROM TOptics_Traj_ordering;